 Who: Hire an Expert

-Every conference brings a flurry of AV needs from presenters and speakers, each with their own tech-compatibility quirks.
+Every conference room brings a flurry of AV needs from presenters and speakers, each with their own tech-compatibility quirks.
 This keynote presenter only has a USB flash drive, that emcee only has access to an online file with their PowerPoint, and yet another session leader is using Android or Apple-based access when the event is all but programmed for the “other” operating system.
 Audio visual requirements for events are never something you should be researching or discovering the day of an event!

 Work on reducing the scope of these challenges by having a single, consistent point of contact for all AV-related needs and questions prior to and during your event.
 For the best results, look into hiring an event production company that specializes in audio visual services, like Vario. this will ensure nothing important “falls through the cracks” as the event day looms.
 Additionally, the AV company will facilitate communication and avoid misunderstandings between your company and the event location staff.